How to Start a Creative Agency And Lead it to Success

 Tip 9: Create your business website

-After defining your brand and creating your logo the next step is to create a website for your business.
+After you define your brand and create a logo, the next step is to create a website for your business.

 Here are the main reasons why you shouldn’t delay building your website: